Ravnur-Inc/ams-api-replacement-demo-app/README.md

 App Service plan	| The App Service Plan provides the compute resources for the Azure function app. |
 Azure SQL DBs	| Microsoft SQL DB stores assets, locators and metadata.
 Configured with failover DB. |
 Azure SQL Server |	Managed service provisioning the SQL Server for the SQL DBs. |
-Azure Storage Account	| This storage account stores video originals, assets, sub resources, etc. |
+Azure Storage Account	| (Optional - you can use your existing account outside of the managed RG) This storage account stores video originals, assets, sub resources, etc. |
 Azure Storage Account	| This storage account is used for infrastructure deployment. |
 Virtual Machine	| VMs run the RMS encoding agents and applications.
 Number of VMs is configurable.
 Each job is allocated to a dedicated VM.
 VM is billing only when executing a job. |
 Disk	| Each VM requires a disk.
 Disks are billable even when the VM is deallocated. |